 The committee is made up of four coaches whose teams did not make the Final 8 (one from each conference).
 Using multiple different criteria’s to make their judgment, the members voted to make their decision late Sunday evening.

-“To me, it was a no-brainier,” said Brock head coach Charles Kissi about if his team should have been in the Final 8.
+“To me, it was a no-brainier,” said Brock head coach Charles Kissi in regards to if his team should have been selected.
 “You can say what you want about other teams, you can say what you want about criteria, but you have to use your judgment and you have to make the right decision based on what actually happened.”

 “I respect the decision, but I don’t have to like it,” he continued.
 “We have to be careful; analytics are starting to change the game.
 The numbers aren’t going to tell you what the eye can see.”

 The 2016-17 season was the Badgers best since the 2008 year when they went on to win the National title.
-Brock finished this season with a 15-4 record to win the OUA Central Division and was the fourth ranked team in the conference.
+Brock finished this season with a 15-4 record to win the OUA Central Division and they were the fourth ranked team in the conference.

 After a victory over the University of Toronto, Brock moved onto the OUA Final Four, which led them to play the number one ranked Carleton Ravens.